aaronbloomfield/ics/hws/hw-buffer.md

 like, `0xffffde00 0x00007fff`.
 Once you see that value, it should be the exact address of the `name` buffer.
 If not, then your program is going to seg fault.

+If you are sure the return address is set correctly, the next step is to trace the injected assembly.
+Set a breakkpoint for the end of the `vulnerable()` function.
+If you set it *before* the last function call (the `strncpy()` call), hit `n` to step over that function.
+You will then start using `stepi` to single-step through the assembly instructions.
+Running `layout asm` will help the trace.
+You should step through your assembly code to make sure it works -- presumably there will be the nop sled, then your injected code.
+Note that x86 instructions are of a different lengths, so if your jump is off, it may jump to the middle of an instruction, and you will get an illegal instruction error.
+You can disassemble a region of memory with a command such as `disassemble 0x7fffffffdcb0,0x7fffffffdd30`.
+Also note that when you are disassembling the contents of the stack, gdb will attempt to map the string (that you should receive, presumably, an A) to x86 instructions, many of which will be invalid.
+But if you do a disassembly from the start of your shell code (which is the target of your initial jump), you should see the assembly that you wrote.